 Marcuse’s first book appeared in 1932 with the title Hegel’s Ontology and the Foundation of a Theory of Historicity.
 Upon reading and reviewing Marcuse’s book, Theodore Adorno convinced Max Horkheimer of Marcuse’s potential as a critical theorist.
 Later, in 1933, Marcuse was recruited to work for the Institut für Sozialforschung (Institute for Social Research).
 Unfortunately for Marcuse and other members of the Institute, this was right around the time that Hitler became Chancellor of Germany.

-After offering his services to United States government during World War II, Marcuse took to teaching at various American universities including Columbia, Harvard, and Brandeis before settling down to teach at the University of California, San Diego.
-Marcuse wrote many books and essays on the dynamics of political change and the quest for human emancipation during a time of radical pushes for political transformation in the
+After offering his services to United States government during World War II, Marcuse eventually went to teach at different American universities, including Columbia, Harvard, and Brandeis before finally settling down to teach at the University of California, San Diego.

-Marcuse’s main intellectual forbears were not the dreamers and visionaries who populated the heritage of the American left and gave it moral authority.
-(He was born, after all, into an assimilated Jewish middle-class family in Wilhelmine Berlin.)
-Marcuse’s debts are instead charged to the formidable figures of Hegel, Marx, and Freud.
+Marcuse’s intellectual forebears were not the dreamers and visionaries who populated the heritage of the American left and gave it moral authority (he was born, after all, into an assimilated Jewish middle-class family in Berlin).
+Marcuse’s mentors were the towering figures of philosophy – Hegel, Marx, and Freud.